FAQs

 What should I do if I notice a problem between appointments?

-If you notice problems with your eyes between screening visits do not wait until your next appointment but get advice urgently or visit your local hospital’s Emergency Department.
+If you notice problems with your eyes between screening visits do not wait until your next appointment but get advice urgently.
+You can do this by contacting your Opticians, your your GP or in the event of a medical emergency your local hospital’s Emergency Department.

 Self-care